 NUTRITIONAL VALUE per serving:

 Wakame is a good source of protein, Vitamin A, Vitamin C, Vitamin E, Vitamin K, Niacin, Pantothenic Acid and Phosphorus, and a very good source of Riboflavin, Folate, Calcium, Iron, Magnesium, Copper and Manganese.

 It is one of the few vegan source of vitamin B12.
 So if you are vegan and do not like to take supplements, make sure to add wakame in your soup broth and dulse to salads to benefit from these micronutrient rich sea plants!

 NOTE: Because it comes from the ocean, wakame is high in sodium, so if you have high blood pressure, consume small amounts.
 Washing it well, will remove a good part of the salt.

-This is what the package I use looks like, but there are other brands available.
-You can buy it at natural food stores or an Asian grocery stores (at a cheaper price and with more brands to chose from).
+This is what the package I use looks like, but there are many other brands available.
+You can buy it at natural food stores or Asian grocery stores (at a cheaper price and with more brands to chose from).